jakecush1/pandoc-md-yaml/Pandoc-notes.md

 testing with actual indicators, first using hardcoded variables inside of the indicators, to test pulling data from yaml file. later these variables would be set based on user selection

+dec 8/ 22

+Figure out new structure removing the location name as the objects parent.  dont need that and ti fixes the problem of having to specify location in markdown file.